How ready is my child for school?

-That’s a question many parents ask.
+That’s a question many families ask.
 Your child already has many skills.
-Your child:

 - knows the difference between him or herself and others, between family and strangers

 - understands and can express spatial relationships—up from down, in from out, front from back

 - may speak and have a large vocabulary of words in your first language

 Your child will build on these skills during the early years of school.
 There are activities